kunalsuri/kunalsuri/README.md

 - 👋 Hi, I’m @kunalsuri
 - 👀 I’m interested in AI, Modeling & Simulation of Complex Systems and their applicaiton to Manufacturing domain (Industry 4.0/ 5.0)
 - 🌱 I’m currently working toward updating my skils on JavaScript and AAS moldeling
-- 💞️ I’m am looking to collaborate on EU H2020 DIMOFAC project
+- 💞️ I’m am looking foward to collaborate on interesting problems in EU projects such as EU H2020 DIMOFAC project
 - 📫 Best way to reach me is via my twitter handel (@kunalsuri)

 <!---